W. Virginia Senate blows deadline to pass teaching race bill

 The bill said students can’t be taught a person’s moral character is determined by their race, or that a person by virtue of their race “bears responsibility for actions committed by other members of the same race.”

-The bill would have created a mechanism for the reporting of complaints and for data to be collected by the Legislature on the number of substantiated complaints each year.
+It would have created a mechanism for reporting complaints and for the Legislature to collect data on how many complaints are substantiated each year.
 The law didn’t specify punishment.

 Legislators convened at the snowy state Capitol on Saturday with dozens of bills to finalize.
 House Speaker Roger Hanshaw arrived late to a debate on the state budget bill because he was delayed by a car accident on the roads, which were still being cleared.

-The bill dealing with disabilities and abortion was passed just minutes before midnight, following 90-minutes of discussion.
+The bill dealing with disabilities and abortion was passed just minutes before midnight, following 90 minutes of discussion.
 It now moves to the desk of Republican Gov. Jim Justice.

 “This is about science and morality,” said Republican Del.
 Kayla Kessinger in support of the bill.
 “It’s about, ‘When does life begin?’ and whether or not it has a value.”

-Democrats voiced their oppositions, with Del.
+Democrats voiced their opposition, with Del.
 Evan Hansen saying the bill does nothing substantial to help people with disabilities and their families.

 “This is an attempt to use people with disabilities as props for an anti-abortion agenda, something that the disability community has not asked for, as far as I know — and that’s just wrong,” Hansen said.
 “It creates government overreach into personal family medical decisions.”